 CA Provisioning connection

-The CPPS is an API which is exposed as XML over http and located between the AOCAS 3rd Party and AO IT systems.
+The Wyre CPPS is an API which is exposed as XML over http and located between the AOCAS 3rd Party and AO IT systems.
 A Secure connection (IPSEC, PKI) is used to transport the provisioning messages between the AO IT CRM systems and the CPPS.

 CA Restrictions